mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **Use resistors:** Different from other labs, we use more resistors in this lab to modify the voltage values.
 Now, you see how we can use a small device to modify the light signals as we want!

 - **Practice putting everything together!** Designing, writing and simplifying SOP expressions are only some parts of the work building a computer system.
 To successfully designing and building a system, we also need to practice wiring and working with complicated physical circuit.
-Due to the more complex design (compared to other previous labs) of the circuit in this lab, we are given a chacne to practice arranging multiple components on the breadboard and color-coding our circuit.
+Due to the more complex design (compared to other previous labs) of the circuit in this lab, we are given a chance to practice arranging multiple components on the breadboard and color-coding our circuit.
 Keeping our circuit organized and neat is an important step for debugging later.